turingschool/mod-0-curriculum/session5/index.md

 ### Follow-Ups

-- Capstones are due this Wednesday!
+- Prework is due this Wednesday!
 Get on it!
-- We will have assessment and capstone feedback to everyone by EOD Monday
+- We will have assessment and prework feedback to everyone by EOD Monday

 ### Today's Goals